IoT (internet of things) is one of most used buzzwords nowadays. Before we delve further into the topic, let us learn what IoT is.

-An IoT network comprises of smart devices enabled with web services and make use of embedded communication hardware, sensors and processors, sending as well as acting on data acquired by them from their surroundings.
-These devices accumulate data and share them by connecting to the IoT gateway, which either sends the data to the cloud for analysis or analyzes it locally.
-Such devices might also communicate with and work on the data accumulated from allied devices.
-They perform without any external intervention by humans even though individuals can communicate with them for setting them up, give them required instructions, or have access to the data.
+Now that we know, what IoT is, let us find some information on how it all works.
+An IoT network comprises of smart devices enabled with web services and make use of embedded communication hardware.
+These include sensors and processors, sending as well as acting on data acquired by them from their surroundings.
+These devices accumulate data and share them by connecting to the IoT gateway.
+This either sends the data to the cloud for analysis or analyses it as local.
+Such devices also communicate with and work on the data accumulated from allied devices.
+They perform without any external intervention by humans.
+This is even though individuals can communicate with them for setting them up.

-The key benefit of using this technology is that it permits usage of real-time information, which was not accessible earlier.
-Individuals can monitor their families and home remotely to stay safe.
-Various business processes can be improved to boost productivity and minimize waste and downtime.
-City installed sensors help in minimizing road traffic and send warning signals when an infrastructure is about to crumble.
-Gadgets installed in the open help in monitoring changes in the environment and send warning signals about unforeseen disasters.
+The key benefit of using this technology is that it aids the usage of real-time information.
+This was not accessible earlier.
+Individuals can track their families and home to stay safe.
+Various business processes can improve their productivity and minimise waste and downtime.
+City installed sensors help to minimise road traffic.
+They can send warning signals when an infrastructure is about to crumble.
+Gadgets installed in the open help to track changes in the environment.
+They send warning signals about unforeseen disasters.

 IoT Security and Privacy Issues

-IoT connects multiple devices with the Internet and utilizes multiple data points that have to be secured.
-IoT privacy and security are the key concerns because of the attack surfaces.
-IoT devices are known to be close knit that makes them vulnerable to attacks by hackers, as they just have to misuse a single vulnerability for manipulating all the data.
-Interlinked devices require the users to enter personal data, which is important for the hackers.
-Nevertheless, apart from hackers, privacy is also a key concern for the users of IoT.
-For example, companies manufacturing and distributing IoT devices can make use of such devices for acquiring and selling personal information of the users.
+IoT connects numerous equipment to the Internet and uses numerous information points.
+Close-up IoT devices make them susceptible to hacker attacks.
+Due to the attack surfaces, IoT privacy and safety are main issues.
+A lapse can lead to single vulnerability for manipulating all the data.
+Interlinked devices need the users to enter personal data, which is important for the hackers.
+Even so, apart from hackers, privacy is also a key concern for the users of IoT.
+For example, companies dealing in IoT devices can utilise it for dealing in personal information.

 Where does the Internet of Things go Next?

-The price of communications and sensors are dropping which is why it becomes a cost-effective idea to add multiple devices with IoT in spite of its limited benefits to the end users.
-There has been a significant increase in the variety of connected devices people use in their working and living environments which is filling their lives with smart devices accepting the privacy and security trade-offs with open arms.
-Every individual has a different viewpoint towards this change; some are ready to embrace this age of smart devices whereas others crave for the days when a chair simply looked like a chair.
+The price of communications and sensors are dropping .
+Which is why it becomes a cost-effective idea to add many devices with IoT in spite of its limited benefits to the end users.
+There has been a significant increase in the variety of connected devices people use in their living environments.
+This is filling their lives with smart devices accepting the privacy and security trade-offs with open arms.
+Every individual has a different viewpoint towards this change.
+Some are ready to embrace this age of smart devices whereas others crave for the days when a chair looked like a chair.